Summary

 • demonstrable evidence that the service you want to build is technically feasible and meets required security standards

-• if delivery and security are two competing risks, speak to your Senior Responsible Officer (SRO) to discuss impact and requirement
+• if delivery and security are two competing risks, speak to your Senior Responsible Officer (SRO) to discuss impact and requirements

 • explore security anti-personas or bad actors for the service, if relevant